 Known for: “Home Town”

 Then: Pre-fame, Erin and Ben Napier were running general store Lauren Mercantile with four friends, in addition to her stationery company Lucky Luxe and his woodworking company Scotsman Co.

-Now: Largely considered the new Chip and Joanna Gaines, the couple is staying busy with “Home Town” and their daughter Helen, who was born in January 2018.
+Now: Largely considered the new Chip and Joanna Gaines, the couple is staying busy with “Home Town” and the launch of their sustainable furniture lines.

 Known for: “Going Yard”

 Then: Prior to his 2012 HGTV debut, Chris Lambton was running his family’s landscaping business.
 He was also the runner-up on “The Bachelorette” in 2010.

 Now: Lambton hosted “Yard Crashers” on the DIY Network from 2015 to 2016, and he and his wife hosted HGTV’s “Home United” special in January 2018.
 He also still owns the landscaping business in Cape Cod, Mass.